Myron R. Anderson, Ph.D.

 Myron Anderson Vice President for Inclusive Excellence

 Myron Anderson is the founding Vice President for Inclusive Excellence at The University of Texas at San Antonio (UTSA) as of January 2, 2019.
-Anderson comes to UTSA from Metropolitan State University of Denver (MSU Denver) where he served as the Associate to the President for Diversity and Professor in the School of Education.
-As a member of the president’s cabinet, Anderson was the University’s chief diversity officer, responsible for developing an inclusive campus, and articulating and resolving current and future issues related to campus climate, diversity and inclusion.
-Anderson raised and managed millions of dollars in an effort to align the University’s mission with regional and national constituent goals and objectives.
+Anderson comes to UTSA from Metropolitan State University of Denver (MSU Denver), where he served as the Associate to the President for Diversity and Professor in the School of Education.
+As a member of the president’s cabinet, Anderson was the University’s chief diversity officer, responsible for developing an inclusive campus and articulating and resolving current and future issues related to campus climate, diversity, and inclusion.
+Anderson raised and managed millions of dollars to align the University’s mission with regional and national constituent goals and objectives.

 Anderson has worked in higher education for more than 25 years, in both administrative and academic positions.
-Prior to his current position, he served as Associate Chair of the Teacher Education Department at MSU Denver, Program Leader in Continuing Education and Director of Student Services at Virginia Tech and Winston-Salem State University, respectively.
-His areas of expertise are instructional delivery in virtual environments, organizational climate and strategic planning.
+Prior to his current role, he served as Associate Chair of the Teacher Education Department at MSU Denver, Program Leader in Continuing Education, and Director of Student Services at Virginia Tech and Winston-Salem State University.
+His areas of expertise are instructional delivery in virtual environments, organizational climate, and strategic planning.

-Anderson has performed research in the areas of instructional technology, distance education, campus climate, diversity, and microaggressions in higher education.
-His research has led to the creation of a new term “hierarchal microaggressions” identifying new territory where these actions take place.
-He has developed interactive professional development programs to enhance student and professional leaders’ programming, leadership and life skills.
+Anderson has performed research in instructional technology, distance education, campus climate, diversity, and microaggressions in higher education.
+His research has led to creating a new term, “hierarchal microaggressions,” identifying new territory where these actions take place.
+He has developed interactive professional development programs to enhance student and professional leaders’ programming, leadership, and life skills.

-Anderson led the University’s implementation of the Inclusive Excellence framework, focused on campus climate, recruitment and retention, diversity development, diversity initiatives, civic engagement and the quest to become a Hispanic Serving Institution.
-He developed the University’s diversity strategic plan and has led three successful university-wide campus climate surveys each yielding a 63% (or greater) full-time workforce response rate.
-Survey results have led to the creation of 25 new policies and processes designed to promote a more inclusive environment.
+Anderson led the University’s implementation of the Inclusive Excellence framework, focused on campus climate, recruitment and retention, diversity development, diversity initiatives, civic engagement, and the quest to become a Hispanic Serving Institution.
+He developed the University’s diversity strategic plan and has led three successful university-wide campus climate surveys, each yielding a 63% (or greater) full-time workforce response rate.
+Survey results have led to 25 new policies and processes designed to promote a more inclusive environment.

 Born in Mexico, Cynthia is bilingual and bicultural.
 She is passionate about promoting equity and cultural awareness.
 Cynthia obtained her Bachelor’s degree in Management with a concentration in International Business at UTSA.
 She also completed a bilingual business certification from her studies in Mexico and Argentina.
-Cynthia has been accepted into the 2019 cohort of the National Inclusive Excellence Leadership Academy which is a national leader in developing and implementing strategies to advance inclusive excellence throughout the United states.
-She is a researcher and practioner of high performance teams, a model focused on creating team cohesion while driving results towards a common goal.
+Recently, Cynthia completed the 2019 National Inclusive Excellence Leadership Academy cohort, which is a national leader in developing and implementing strategies to advance inclusive excellence throughout the United States.
+She is a researcher and practitioner of high-performance teams; a model focused on creating team cohesion while driving results towards a common goal.

-Robert Rico is a Lecturer at the University of Texas at San Antonio (UTSA) in the College of Public Policy, Department of Criminology and Criminal Justice.
-He also is the Restorative Justice Coordinator with the Office of Inclusive Excellence.
-Rico earned a Bachelor of Arts in Criminal Justice and a Master of Public Administration degrees from UTSA.
+Robert Rico served as a Lecturer for 14 years at the University of Texas at San Antonio (UTSA) in the College of Public Policy, Department of Criminology and Criminal Justice.
+He is the inaugural Director of Restorative Justice with the Office of Inclusive Excellence.
+Rico earned a Bachelor of Arts in Criminal Justice and a Master of Public Administration degree from UTSA.
 He is a doctoral student at the University of Texas at Austin in the Executive Ed.D. in Higher Education Leadership program.